 If using additional ingredients you may need to alter the process slightly.

-Because the added ingredients will take up more room in your muffin cups, you should crack all the eggs into a larger bowl, scramble them up and then pour these scrambled eggs into the tins.
-You’ll also need 2-3 fewer eggs for the dozen cups if you’re adding extra ingredients.
+Because the added ingredients will take up more room in your muffin cups, you should crack all the eggs into a larger bowl, scramble them up and then pour these scrambled eggs into the ham-prepared cups.
+You’ll likely need 2-3 fewer eggs for the dozen cups if you’re adding extra ingredients.

 Have you made these before or do you think you’ll try them out?

 Finding new and exciting camping recipes can be a challenge.
 But when it comes down to it, sometimes simple and easy is best!
 These campfire egg cups with ham are a regular camping meal for us that we all enjoy every single time.